Semiparametric Estimation of Treatment Effects in Randomized Experiments: Simulations

 \subsection{Simulations with Known Distributions}

-We simulate samples of \(n=\)20,000 observations, exactly half of which are treated, and report summary statistics based on 10,001 simulated samples (using an odd number so that the median is unique).
+We simulate samples of \(n=\)20,000 observations, half of which are treated, and report summary statistics based on 10,001 simulated samples (using an odd number so that the median is unique).
 We repeat the simulation study for standardized Normal, Double Exponential (Laplace), and Cauchy distributions for the potential outcomes.
-The difference in means is the maximum likelihood estimator Normally distributed data, and so will do well there, but may perform poorly for thicker tailed distributions such as the Double Exponential distribution and in particular the Cauchy distribution.
+The difference in means is the maximum likelihood estimator for Normally distributed data, and so will do well there, but may perform poorly for thicker tailed distributions such as the Double Exponential distribution and in particular the Cauchy distribution.
 The difference in medians is the maximum likelihood estimator for the Double Exponential distribution, and relatively robust to thick tails and outliers, and so is expected to perform reasonably well across all specifications, but not as well as the efficient estimators for the Normal.

-For the simulations with known distributions we can infer the functional form for the optimal weights for the quantile-based estimator.
+For the simulations with known distributions we can derive the functional form for the optimal weights for the quantile-based estimator.
 The optimal weights for the waq estimator are proportional to the (estimated) second derivative of the log density.
-For the Normal distribution, \(\pder[2]{\ln f}{y}(y) = - \frac{1}{\sigma^2}\), implying the optimal weights are constant, so that the semiparametrically efficient estimator approximates the simple difference in means (which is the parametric maximum likelihood estimator in this case).
+For the Normal distribution, \(\pder[2]{\ln f}{y}(y) = - \frac{1}{\sigma^2}\), implying the optimal weights are constant.
 The density of the double exponential distribution is such that the optimal weights asymptotically place all weight close to the median.
-The maximum likelihood estimator for the location of a Double Exponential distribution is the sample median.
 For the standard Cauchy distribution the efficient weights \(w\) on the difference in \(u\in(0,1)\) quantiles of treated and control distributions are \(w_f(u) \propto - \cos(2 \pi u) \sin(\pi u)^2\), shown in Figure~\ref{fig:weight-cauchy}.
 Most of the weight is concentrated around the median, with strictly {negative} weights outside the $[0.25,0.75]$ quantile range.